AzehLM/CPP-Piscine/CPP07/README.md

 Understanding how templates work requires grasping the **two-phase compilation model**.
 During the first phase, the compiler parses template definitions and performs syntax checking for non-dependent names.
 During the second phase, when the template is instantiated with specific types, dependent names are resolved and type-specific code is generated.

-This model explains why **template definitions must be visible at the point of instantiation**, typically requiring implementation in header files.
-Students learn that templates are not compiled into object code until instantiated, making them fundamentally different from regular functions or classes.

 ### Type deduction and template parameters

 **Template argument deduction** allows the compiler to automatically determine template parameters from function call arguments.
 The deduction follows specific rules: reference and const qualifiers are often stripped from by-value parameters, while reference parameters preserve const-ness.
-Understanding these rules prevents common mistakes where students expect `const int` to deduce as `const T` rather than `T`.

-Students must also understand the difference between **type parameters** (`typename T` or `class T`) and **non-type parameters** (compile-time constants), and when each is appropriate.
-The exercises in CPP07 focus primarily on type parameters, building foundational understanding before introducing more complex parameter types in later modules.
+We must also understand the difference between **type parameters** (`typename T` or `class T`) and **non-type parameters** (compile-time constants), and when each is appropriate.

 ### Template specialization fundamentals

-While CPP07 exercises don't explicitly require template specialization, understanding the concept prepares students for advanced template usage. **Full specialization** provides completely alternative implementations for specific template arguments, while **partial specialization** (available only for class templates) allows specialization for subsets of template parameters.
+Understanding the concept of template specialization prepares for advanced template usage. **Full specialization** provides completely alternative implementations for specific template arguments, while **partial specialization** (available only for class templates) allows specialization for subsets of template parameters.

-Students learn that specialization enables optimization for specific types while maintaining generic interfaces, a technique extensively used in the STL.
-This knowledge becomes crucial when they encounter containers like `std::vector<bool>` in CPP08.
+We'll learn that specialization enables optimization for specific types while maintaining generic interfaces, a technique extensively used in the STL.
+This knowledge becomes crucial when they encountering containers like `std::vector<bool>`.

-## Relationship with curriculum progression

-### Building on CPP06 casting knowledge

-CPP06's focus on C++ casting mechanisms provides essential preparation for template understanding. **Type safety concepts**, **compile-time vs runtime type checking**, and **understanding type relationships** from casting exercises directly apply to template parameter deduction and instantiation.

-The casting module's emphasis on **when and why different conversions are safe** translates into understanding which types can be used with specific template instantiations.
-Students who master CPP06's type conversion principles find template type deduction more intuitive.

-### Preparing for CPP08 STL mastery

-CPP07's template foundations directly enable CPP08's exploration of **STL containers, iterators, and algorithms**.
-The generic programming concepts learned through simple function and class templates scale directly to understanding how `std::vector<T>`, `std::find()`, and iterator protocols work.

-The progression from CPP07's manual template implementation to CPP08's STL usage reinforces the practical value of template programming while teaching students to appreciate the sophistication of professionally designed template libraries.

-### Integration with CPP09 advanced applications

-CPP09's complex projects like **Ford-Johnson algorithm implementation** and **multi-container performance comparisons** rely heavily on template knowledge from CPP07.
-Students use templates to create generic sorting algorithms that work with different container types, demonstrating the power of generic programming in real-world applications.

 ## Critical pitfalls and debugging strategies